uiua-lang/uiua/site/text/tour.md

 ran10
 ```

-If you're ever not sure what a glyph is called, you can hold ctrl/⌘ and hover over it to see its name.
+If you're ever not sure what a glyph is called, you can hover over it to see its name.

 You can ctrl/⌘-click any glyph in the editor to see its documentation.